torch-core/tep-vault-standard/TEPs-Vault.md

   - **Description**: Metadata cell for Jetton shares, compliant with `TEP-64` (Token Data Standard).
   - **Requirements**:
     - MUST contain token metadata (`name`, `symbol`, `decimals`). `name` and `symbol`
-    - SHOULD reflect the underlying asset’s name and symbol to some extent.
+    - SHOULD include both the vault provider’s information and the underlying asset’s details in the token metadata, with `name` and `symbol` reflecting the underlying asset.
   - **Type**: `Cell`

 - **`jettonWalletCode`**
   - **Description**: Code cell for the Jetton wallet contract associated with vault shares.
-  - **Requirements**: MUST comply with `TEP-74` (Fungible Tokens Standard).
+  - **Requirements**: MUST comply with `TEP-74`.
   - **Type**: `Cell`

 ##### Vault-Specific Storage